dellannadavide/SONAR/README.md

 # NOSAR: NOrm and Socially Aware Robots
 NOSAR is a Python 3.9 resource intended to be used as the "brain" of a social robot.
-NOSAR provides decision-making mechanisms for social robots that allow them to account for social norms and social practices in interactions with humans.
+NOSAR provides decision-making mechanisms for social robots that allow them to account for social norms, practices and cues in interactions with humans.

 NOSAR is technically a multi-agent system with a hierarchical organization.

-At the top of the hierarchy there is one BDI (Belief-Desires-Intention) agent, which determines and handles the sense-reasoning-acting cycle of the robot following the BDI model.
+At the top of the hierarchy there is one [BDI (Belief-Desires-Intention)](https://en.wikipedia.org/wiki/Belief%E2%80%93desire%E2%80%93intention_software_model) agent, which determines and handles the sense-reasoning-acting cycle of the robot following the BDI model.

-Below the BDI agent in the hierarchy there are different worker agents that run in parallel and each of them has particular tasks.
+Below the BDI agent in the hierarchy there are different worker agents that run in parallel, each of them performing specific autonomous tasks.

 Some worker agents handle specific aspects of robotic behaviors and sensing.
 For example, the vision handler worker handles aspects related to the vision of the robot.
 The posture handler worker handles aspects related to the movements of the robot.
 The chatter worker handles aspects related to the communication with humans.

-Other worker agents perform tasks internal to the multi-agent system (e.g., the data collector worker agent collects data from other worker agents and process them in order to create beliefs to provide to the BDI agent; the norm adapter agent regularly performs norm adaptation based on the data collected over time).
+Other worker agents perform tasks internal to the multi-agent system.
+For example, the data collector worker collects the most recent data from other worker agents and process them in order to create beliefs to provide to the BDI agent.
+The norm adapter agent regularly performs norm adaptation based on the data collected over time.

 NOSAR is decoupled from any specific implementation of a robot.
 Commands for and inputs from the robot (or other devices) are given and received via MQTT.
 [MQTT](https://en.wikipedia.org/wiki/MQTT) is a lightweight method of carrying out messaging using a publish/subscribe model, and the standard messaging protocol for the Internet of Things.

 NOSAR can be effectively used to control a [Nao robot](https://www.aldebaran.com/en/nao) by establishing MQTT communication between NOSAR and the [MQTT-Nao-Interface](https://github.com/dellannadavide/MQTT-Nao-Interface).
-Services from both NOSAR and MQTT-Nao-Interface subscribe to or publish messages.
+Services from both NOSAR and MQTT-Nao-Interface subscribe to or publish messages to an MQTT broker.
-This allows for decoupling between the specific interface with the robot or other devices (e.g., microphones, cameras. or IoT devices) and NOSAR.
+This allows for decoupling between the specific interface with the robot or other devices (e.g., microphones, cameras, or IoT devices) and NOSAR.

-Specifically concerning the MQTT-Nao-Interface, such an interface runs, due to compatibility constraints with the NAOqi Python SDK, on Python 2.7 (which is not well supported anymore as of 2022).
+Specifically concerning the MQTT-Nao-Interface, such an interface runs, due to compatibility constraints with the NAOqi Python SDK, on Python 2.7 (not well supported anymore as of 2022).
 Decoupling such an interface from the implementation of NOSAR, facilitates the implementation of several modern features that rely on libraries based on Python 3.x.